inform-us/requirements_specifications/informus/rules/Airway Plan.md

 3. FOR REVIEW - An ICU Airway plan has been completed - satisfying option A or option B above and generating a _dt stamp, but it is now >14 days between the current time and the _dt stamp; but exclude those with a COMPLETED Airway Plan who have a 'Natural Airway' (from the Airway tab [Airway Flowsheet ID 24499] of the ICU Airway Plan) AND have a DAS Generic Airway Plan [Row ID 24498] = YES (same a Option A that have 'Natural Airway') - these do not need review
 4. An ICU Airway Plan can be superceded at any time if an entry is updated or new entry is made, this will generate a new _dt stamp

-## Classification
+## Summary Data

-Feeds into (i) front tile (live data), (ii) floorplan and (iii) 'airway plan completed' SPC chart
+Feeds into (i) front tile (live data) (ii) 'airway plan completed' SPC chart

 **[A] Proportion of patients with 'Airway Plan Completed' - Front tile**
 - represented as a fraction (cf all targets set)
 - classify T03 as one ICU (do not split into T03 North & T03 South)
 - for each of the four ICUs, identify the number of current inpatients, this is the denominator
 - DENOMINATOR = total number of current number of inpatients (on each respective ICU)
-- NUMERATOR = current number of patients designated as COMPLETED, FOR REVIEW, UPDATE REQUIRED and add them together <br> [you may want to simplify this to = TOTAL CURRENT INPATIENTS - MISSING, but we will need the other data later]
+- NUMERATOR = current number of patients designated as COMPLETED and FOR REVIEW, and add them together <br> [you may want to simplify this to = TOTAL CURRENT INPATIENTS - MISSING, but we will need the other data later]

 **[B] Number of patients with 'Airway Plan For Review' - Front tile**
 - represented as a number: "Airway plan - for review: integer